What is Surrogacy? Definition, Procedures, Risks, Emotional Side of Surrogacy

 • Emotional risk of miscarriage, complications, and other health conditions.

-• Frustration over lack of control over the carrier, the pregnancy, and other factors.
+• Frustration over a lack of control over the carrier, the pregnancy, and other factors.

 Carrying another person’s pregnancy can be emotional, time-consuming, and challenging for the carrier’s spouse or children.